 Whether you're anxiously awaiting an urgent pallet your production line is depending on or monitoring the movement of standard business cargo, having real-time visibility into your shipment's whereabouts can provide peace of mind and enable better planning.
-In this informative article, we'll explore three effective methods to track your shipments.
+In this informative article, we'll explore four effective methods to track your shipments.

 If you're using TLI's TMS (Transportation Management System), the process is straightforward.
 Simply log into the TMS and use a reference number associated with your shipment, such as the Pro#, BOL#, Order#, or PO#.
 Enter this reference number into the integrated search function, and the system will retrieve comprehensive tracking information for your shipment.
 The TMS offers a centralized platform to monitor the status of your freight, providing real-time updates on its location and estimated delivery date.